Brittany K. Barnett: Early life and education

 Barnett is from Texas.
 She grew up in an environment close to drug culture.
-She recounts that as a little girl, she wanted to be a lawyer like Clair Huxtable, a character on The Cosby Show, but had lost that dream by high school because there were no lawyers in her rural East Texas community, and certainly no black women lawyers.

 Barnett attended The University of Texas at Arlington, earning a bachelor's degree in 2005 and a master's degree in 2006 in accounting.
 When Barnett was 22, her mother was sentenced to eight years for failing a series of drug tests while on probation.
 Barnett credits her mother's own incarceration with teaching her that persons in prison were often treated as "unworthy of any compassion or concern."
 After graduation, she worked for accounting firm PricewaterhouseCoopers as a CPA, and studied for her LSAT.
 She then went to Winstead PC in the Finance & Banking Practice Group.

 She received her Juris Doctor degree from Southern Methodist University Dedman School of Law.
 While in law school, Barnett completed internships with the Honorable Nancy F. Atlas in the U.S. District Court for the Southern District of Texas and with the Honorable Reneé H. Toliver in the U.S. District Court for the Northern District of Texas.
 While researching a paper on how race impacted sentencing for her Critical Race Theory class, she came across the case of Sharanda Jones, a woman who had been sentenced to life without parole for a first-time, non-violent drug offense.
 After submitting her paper, Jones's case plagued Barnett, and she wrote to Jones offering her assistance; the women began corresponding through email.
 She later came across the similar case of Donal Clark, who was serving a 30-year sentence for a first-time, non-violent drug offense.